-General liability insurance is an essential form of coverage for all active contractors and companies.
+General liability insurance is an essential form of coverage for all active contractors and agencies.
 This coverage helps professionals assume financial responsibility for any losses they cause.
-If your company performs work on someone’s residential or commercial property, any injuries your workers sustain will be covered by your general liability plan.
+If your agency performs work on someone’s residential or commercial property, any injuries your workers sustain will be covered by your general liability plan.
 Should you cause property damage during the work process due to unforeseen developments, general liability will offer financial protection for this as well.
 Given the amount of risk control these plans provide, it can be difficult for contractors to secure high-paying projects without it.
 But do you also need professional liability insurance?
 The insurance experts at American Tri-Star Insurance are here to help you determine which of the two you might need.

 Getting Work without General Liability

 Licensing and insurance go hand in hand when it comes to determining the legitimacy of professional service providers.
 When making hiring decisions, most consumers are careful to ensure general liability is in place.
 This is vital for protecting financial interests.
-If no coverage or insufficient coverage is bound, companies and professionals will not be asked to bid for work and they’ll have an extremely hard time building robust customer bases.
+If no coverage or insufficient coverage is bound, agencies and professionals will not be asked to bid for work and they’ll have an extremely hard time building robust customer bases.

 What Professional Liability Covers

 Professional liability is used to supplement general liability insurance rather than replace it.
 It covers practicing professionals against any legal claims made concerning the performance of their duties.
 General liability covers damages and loss resulting from unpredictable accidents and events such as falling or malfunctioning equipment and employee injuries at job sites.
 Professional liability, however, is bound to protect providers from their own oversights and mistakes.
 The assumption is that skilled professionals should be capable of handling their industry-specific duties without any major slip-ups.
 In reality, problems can and often do occur during the performance of professional duties no matter how well trained a provider might be.

 Professional Liability Is Also Referred to as Errors And Omissions